What to expect as your baby's chompers begin to sprout, plus some of our favorite sore-gum soothers.

 Massage your baby's gums with a clean finger or offer a teether.
 Animal studies link phthalates in some plastic teethers to reproductive problems and certain cancers, so look for silicone or rubber ones instead, such as:

-John Deere Massaging Corn Teether Your baby's bite activates a gentle buzzing.
-From Learning Curve, $10.45.
+John Deere Massaging Corn Teether: Your baby's bite activates a gentle buzzing.
+By Learning Curve ($8.50, amazon).

-Raz-Berry Teether The bumpy texture soothes gums while leaving baby's hands free to play.
-From RazBaby, $3.99.
+Raz-Berry Teether: The bumpy texture soothes gums while leaving baby's hands free to play.
+By RazBaby, ($4.99, amazon).

-Traveling Teether Blocks These blocks feature textured, water-filled sections for cool comfort.
-From Sassy, $5/2.
+Traveling Teether Blocks: These blocks feature textured, water-filled sections for cool comfort.
+From Sassy, ($15.95/2, amazon).